aixnr/coronavirus/content/_index.md

 | [NCBI LitCovid][p_7] | LitCovid is a curated literature hub for tracking up-to-date scientific information about the 2019 novel Coronavirus.
 | [CoV @ Protocols][p_8] | Coronavirus Method Development Community
 | [FT's Coronavirus tracked][p_9] | The latest figures as the pandemic spreads (free to read)
+| [COVID-19 Preprint Index][p_10] | This portal aims to provide an interface for researchers, journalists, and other users to quickly search and navigate the constantly evolving and overwhelming corpus of scientific literature pertaining to COVID-19 pandemic.

 [p_1]:https://nextstrain.org/#narratives
 [p_2]:https://ourworldindata.org/coronavirus